-“We found the body of Mr Nilsson on the floor outside of the bathroom,” deputy chief of investigations Pol Lt Col Natapop Pongsaban told The Phuket News.
-“His head was resting on a pillow and pointed to the bathroom door.
-He was already dead when we arrived.”
+“We found the body of Mr Nilsson on the floor just outside of the bathroom.
+His head was resting on a pillow and pointing towards the bathroom door.
+He was already dead when we arrived,” said deputy chief of investigations, Pol Lt Col Natapop Pongsaban, briefing The Phuket News.

-According to the article, Mr Nilsson, who was involved in surfing volunteer activities in Choeng Thale district, had an open laceration on his forehead and blood coming out of his nose.
-“In the crook of the arm, we saw what appeared to be needle punctures,” Pol Lt Col Natapop described the results of a brief examination.
-“We also found a soup spoon and a used syringe in a shoulder bag inside the bathroom.”
+According to the subsequent news article, Mr Nilsson, a surfing volunteer in Choeng Thale district, had an open laceration on his forehead and blood oozing from his nose.
+Pol Lt Col Natapop stated, “There were what appeared to be needle marks in the crook of his arm.
+We also found a soup spoon and a used syringe in a shoulder bag inside the bathroom.”

-“Ms Ficmar told us that Mr Nilsson had arrived at the house at around 17:00 earlier that day.
-Both of them were staying in the house, which she said belonged to a female friend who is currently overseas.”
+Ms Ficmar told police that she and Mr Nilsson had arrived at the house around 17:00 earlier that day.
+Both of them had been staying in the house while the female owner, a mutual friend, was overseas.

-“We suspect that Mr Nilsson died of a drug overdose.
-However, we are still waiting for the results of the analysis regarding the substance we have found in his bag and the autopsy report from Thalang Hospital before we can come to an official conclusion,” Pol Lt Col Natapop announced.
+Interviewing friends of Mr Nilsson the following day, Pol Lt Col Natapop discovered that the Swedish man had a history of drug abuse.
+“Other people who knew him said he had appeared depressed since January when his mother died,” the investigator reported.
+He continued, “We strongly suspect that Mr Nilsson died of a drug overdose.
+However, we will wait for the results of the analysis of the white substance found in his bag and an autopsy report from Thalang Hospital before we can come to a conclusion,”

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.